How to Maintain and Extend the Life of Your Laptop Battery

 Keep your laptop battery in tip-top condition with these handy tips

 Who doesn’t have a love/hate relationship with their laptop battery?
-It lets us be mobile, but it also chains us to that little battery life gauge and the dreaded decay of performance as time goes on.
-But by following certain best practices, you can move the relationship more firmly toward the “love” side.
+It allows us to be mobile, but it also binds us to that little battery life gauge and the dreaded decay of performance over time.
+However, by adhering to a few best practices, you can nudge the relationship more firmly toward the “love” side.

 In ancient, less enlightened times, there was a problem called “battery memory” that caused nickel-metal hydride (NiMH) batteries to “forget” their full charge capacity and start charging at lower and lower levels.
 This problem doesn’t exist any longer thanks to modern lithium-ion batteries, but it has led to a lot of poor advice and arguments about battery life based on outdated information.
 It’s time to clear the air.

 Contrary to some recommendations, you don’t need to routinely completely discharge a lithium-ion battery and then recharge it to somehow reboot or calibrate it – this is a destructive practice that’s very hard on your battery.
 Whether or not it’s a smart idea to perform a complete discharge a couple of times a year remains an unanswered question.
 Generally, the consensus seems to be that letting your battery discharge (without bottoming it out — aim for around 20 percent) and then charge it when possible is the best practice.